 The Fishermans Bend Development Board has been established to guide the planning and development of this landmark project for Melbourne.
 The Board will guide engagement with the community, advising on precinct plans and major decisions for Fishermans Bend, supporting the growth of healthy, thriving neighbourhoods while creating new jobs.

 The board will be led by Ms Meredith Sussex AM as Chair.
-Ms Sussex is joined by a team of five experts in planning, industry, finance and transport: Ms Cheryl Batagol PSM, Ms Janet Bolitho, Mr Gary Liddle, Mr Martyn Myer AO and Ms Susan Oliver.
+Ms Sussex is joined by a team of five experts in planning, industry, finance and transport: Ms Cheryl Batagol PSM, Ms Janet Bolitho, Mr Gary Liddle AM, Mr Martyn Myer AO and Ms Susan Oliver AM.